— 10 Dec 2024, 09:09:00 by Kate Moore

 The good news is that your European Health Insurance Card (EHIC) is still valid in the EU until it expires.

 Some countries no longer accept collective/group passports and we do not yet know how group passports will operate alongside the new EES and ETIAS systems.
-To avoid border issues we recommend against using a collective passport.
+To avoid border issues we do not recommend the use of collective passports.

 Some EU countries offer visa exemptions for 'third country nationals' on a school trip.